CaptainMidget20/oopsies/README.md

 And here is a collection of shadow ramps (from rero, make sure to read the readme in there): https://cdn.discordapp.com/attachments/427511160166809602/432159990762045441/RerosRamps.zip

+If you like what I do and wish to support me you can send me a tip to my paypal! jordandoiron01@gmail.com

 # Stylized Fire
 <img src="/Gifs/2018-06-22_13-08-53.gif?raw=true" width="400px">